Amile Jefferson: Personal life

 He is the son of Malcolm Musgrove and Quetta Jefferson.
 His father played basketball at Delaware State from 1992 to 1994.
 He has two brothers, Malcolm and Karonn, and four sisters, Amoni, Amesa, Amea and Milan.
 Jefferson received a Bachelor of Arts (history) and a Masters of Arts in Christian Studies from Duke University on May 13, 2017.
+On August 5, 2023, Amile married his longtime girlfriend, Chelsea Grain.